terrycojones/daudin/README.md

 Shell pipelines are super cool.
 As you've seen above `daudin`, has pipelines that look just like the shell.
 But there are a few added extras.

-Firstly, you can mix Python and the shell in a `daudin` pipeline:
+You can mix Python and the shell in a `daudin` pipeline:

 ```
 >>> import this | grep 'better than'